EdinburghUniversityTheatreCompany/Constitution/README.md

-# EUTC Constitution
+# EUTC Constitution & Production Guidelines

-This repository is used for collaborative editing of the Edinburgh University Theatre Company's constitution and standing orders, with robust version tracking.
+This repository is used for collaborative editing of the Edinburgh University Theatre Company's important documents, constitution and production guidelines, with robust version tracking.

 This is to be the authoritative copy of the constitution.